OneOfEleven/Si5351-I2C-data-decoder/README.md

 # Si5351-I2C-data-decoder

+Display the Si5351 register values, PLL frequencies and CLK output states/frequencies from captured Si5351 I2C data.

+## About

 The example Si5351 I2C capture files were done using a cheap ebay logic analyser clone off ebay that is for use with the Saleae Logic